ryanpq/flask-fga/Using-FGA-In-Python-Flask.md

 pip3 install Flask SQLAlchemy Flask-Login openfga_sdk
 ```

 You’ll also need an OpenFGA server instance running.
-You can use a remote instance or set up a local instance with Docker with:
+You can use a managed instance like [OktaFGA](https://www.okta.com/products/fine-grained-authorization/) or set up a local instance with Docker with:

 ```bash
 docker run -p 8080:8080 openfga/openfga run